DataDog/integrations-core/oom_kill/README.md

     --privileged
     ```

-    From kernel version 5.8, the `--privilege` parameter can be replaces by `--cap-add CAP_BPF`.
+    From kernel version 5.8, the `--privileged` parameter can be replaces by `--cap-add CAP_BPF`.

 **Note**: `privilege` mode is not supported in Docker swarm.